-- b.
-Individual: whether Mark will develop myopathy and, if so, how severe it will be - 4.
-Therapeutic - a.
-Prevention: what interventions can be undertaken to avert drug-induced myopathy or cardiovascular diseaseb.
-Treatment: whether statin therapy should be prescribed and, if so, which statin at what dose are appropriate and how to counsel Mark at this point.
-She recognizes that multiple uncertainties apply to Mark's case, but her own greatest uncertainties revolve around the strength of the evidence about the risk of myopathy associated with Mark's particular genomic variant and thus the appropriateness of recommending a lifestyle change and/or medication for Mark (Box 2).
-The most salient sources and issues of uncertainty for this internist apply to several places in our conceptual taxonomy and influence the content of the counseling she provides to her patient.
+Clinician perspective-Mark's internist's primary concern is the care of her patient.
+She wonders about what clinical actions are appropriate, and how to counsel Mark at this point.
+She recognizes that multiple uncertainties apply to Mark's case, but her own greatest uncertainties revolve around the strength of the evidence about the risk of myopathy associated with Mark's particular genomic variant, and thus the appropriateness of recommending a lifestyle change and/or medication for Mark (Box 2).
+The most salient sources and issues of uncertainty for this internist fall in several places in our conceptual taxonomy, and influence the content of the counseling she provides to the patient.
 She focuses her discussion on the evidence for the risk of drug-induced myopathy and the known approaches to mitigating this risk.

-Patient perspective.
-Mark's primary concern focuses on the implications of his genomic variant and the actions he needs to take to preserve his health.
+Patient perspective-Mark's primary concern focuses on the implications of his genomic variant and the actions he needs to take to preserve his health.
 Note that many of the uncertainties that Mark experiences (Box 3) are identical to those that his internist faces.
 However, because of Mark's relative scientific naïveté, the sources of these uncertainties are less differentiated or precise.
-At the same time, some of Mark's uncertainties-
+At the same time, some of Mark's uncertainties-notably his personal uncertainties-initially reside in only his mind and not the internist's, because it is Mark whose own life is affected, and he is the expert on his own values and perspectives.